Djeutsch/Towards-DataScience-and-MachineLearning/README.md

 # Towards-DataScience-and-MachineLearning
-This repository is dedicated specifically for any Data Science and Machine Learning related project I work on
+This repository is dedicated specifically for any Data Science and Machine Learning related project I am working on